 How do you use golden light?

 Take the time to know the area that you are looking to do photography.
 There are many website and apps that can provide exact sunrise and sunset times.
-Some even take it a step further and provide golden hour times – which is specifically for photographers!
+Some even take it a step further and – which is specifically for photographers!
 Even the location matters when searching for golden light.
 If your photoshoot is in a park that has a lot of tree cover, the light will be further diffused, giving you the option of having a spotlight type effect for your portraits.
 If you are in a big city, take advantage of the natural block that tall buildings provide when photographing a subject.

 Golden light can be challenging from a metering perspective.
 Most people leave it in standard (matrix or evaluative) mode and then play around in post-production to try and get the look they want.
 There is an easier way to eliminate all that time spent in front of the camera.
 Spot metering is my preferred metering method particularly for backlighting situations.
 I spot meter off the subject’s face or shadowy part of the image and then recompose and adjust exposure compensation half a stop or more to get the look I want.